Large deflection scattering, soft radiation and KMOC formalism: Review of KMOC formalism

-But it would be interesting to prove that the classical radiative flux for large impact parameter scattering can be computed solely from the knowledge of the ``classical'' $A_{5}$ amplitudes. \item Finally, in the classical limit, quantum corrections are suppressed.
+But it would be interesting to prove that the classical radiative flux for large impact parameter scattering can be computed solely from the knowledge of the ``classical limit'' of 5-point amplitudes.
+It is important to contrast this with the classical limit of the gravitational S-matrix.
+For this case, the (analog of) above-mentioned relations were studied in \cite{Britto:2021pud}.
+In this work, the authors reached the same conclusions as in the electromagnetic case for the linear gravitational memory.
+However, the recent study \cite{Georgoudis:2025vkk} has shown that the $6$-point amplitude with two graviton emission does not vanish in the classical limit and in fact contributes to the non-linear gravitational memory\footnote{We thank Andrea Cristofoli for bringing our attention to this important point.}.
+As the authors argue, this computation reveals that the quantum state of soft radiation at $\mathcal{I}^+$ is not a coherent state as it is sourced by the hard gravitons.
+It is the entanglement between soft and hard graviton modes that are responsible for non-linear memory from the perspective of the S-matrix.
+This should be contrasted with other radiative observables, such as the linear memory, e.g., which are sourced by classical objects.
+It will be interesting to compare this approach with our analysis in section \ref{gravity_sec}. \item Finally, in the classical limit, quantum corrections are suppressed.
 This is simply because the Compton wavelength, $l_{c}\ll \sqrt{-b^{2}}$ as $\hbar\rightarrow 0$.
 Additionally, since the particles are described by wave packets, there is another length scale in the problem, the spread of the wave packets, $l_{w}$.
 For describing classical particles, we have $\hbar/l_{w}\ll m$, which says that the uncertainty in the momentum of the classical particles should be less than the masses of the particles.
 This implies $l_{w}\gg l_{c}$\footnote{For simplicity, we assume that the width of the wave packets in position space and the Compton wavelengths are the same for both the particles.}.
 So, the full set of inequalities to describe large impact parameter scattering is

 The second inequality is chosen to make sure that the two initial particles are well separated.
 The above inequality is known as the Goldilocks hierarchy.
 We can now go back to the discussion of the scaling of massless momenta below eq.\eqref{rad_LIS}.
 Note that in the $\hbar\rightarrow 0$ limit, we could have taken $|\vec{b}|\rightarrow 0$ keeping $q^{\mu}$ finite.
 However, we see that in this limit the Goldilocks zone inequality is violated, and depending on the rate at which $(|\vec{b}|,\hbar)\rightarrow 0$, we can access the quantum regime of scattering.
 This would be the case when $|\vec{b}|\rightarrow 0$ faster than $\hbar\rightarrow 0$, and in this scenario, quantum corrections are dominant.
 The other possibility is $\hbar\rightarrow 0$ faster than $|\vec{b}|\rightarrow 0$.
 In this scenario, it is in principle possible to describe classical scattering as we can ensure that $l_{w}\gg l_{c}$, but the second inequality can be violated as $l_{w}\sim |\vec{b}|$ is a possibility in this case. \end{enumerate}